Under 2 hours

 - Place the cap on top of the cam.

 - Apply downward pressure to the ball and packing assembly with your thumb to keep the cam in place as the cap is screwed on.

-- Use needle-nose pliers to screw on the adjusting ring until the ball feels snug in the faucet when the rod is moved back and forth.
+- Use needle-nose pliers to screw on the adjusting ring.
+Screw it until the ball feels snug in the faucet when the rod is moved back and forth.

-- Run both hot and cold water through the faucet few for a minute to remove any air bubbles or debris from turning off the water supply.
+- Run both hot and cold water through the faucet few for a minute to remove any air bubbles or debris.

 Repairing a broken ball faucet is a project you can do yourself.
 You may be able to simply adjust the rings.
 Or you may have to replace both them and the seals.
 Ready to fix that leaking faucet in your bath or kitchen?
 Find the tools and parts you need.
 Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.